 The journal does note, however, that both the form of NAD+ precursor supplements and the dosage of said supplement are crucial for achieving optimal benefits.
 If you’re looking for a heart-healthy NMN supplement, it’s essential to do plenty of research and choose a quality product that offers the purest form of NMN possible.

 Blood flow is essential to delivering oxygen and vital nutrients to our organs and tissues.
-As we get older, blood circulation naturally starts to decline, putting us at risk for increased stiffness or hardening of the large arteries (arteriosclerosis).
-But as it turns out, supplementation with NMN may be able to help.
+As we get older, blood circulation can become compromised by increased fat (cholesterol) deposition into the artery walls (arteriosclerosis).
+It may very well turn out that supplementating with NMN may help.14

-A study published by the Harvard Medical School suggests that NMN therapy may restore blood vessel growth, improve muscle vitality, and boost exercise endurance in aging animals, noting:
+A study published by the Harvard Medical School suggests that NMN therapy may restore blood vessel growth, improve muscle vitality, and boost exercise endurance in aging animals, noting:15

 NMN treatment restored the number of blood capillaries and capillary density seen in younger mice.
 Blood flow to the muscles also increased and was significantly higher than blood supply to the muscles seen in same-age mice that didn’t receive NMN.